-The Dutch infrastructure and water management authority (Rijkswaterstaat), part of the Transport Ministry, has begun a criminal investigation into the sizable container loss from MSC ZOE
+The Dutch infrastructure and water management authority (Rijkswaterstaat), part of the Transport Ministry, has begun a criminal investigation into the sizeable container loss from MSC ZOE

 Rijkswaterstaat has told worldcargonews online that it suspects that the ship had been losing containers prior to the alleged main loss location north of the German Wadden Island of Borkum, although the exact number of such containers has not yet been assessed.
 Rijkswaterstaat has based its assumption on the location of the 70-80 containers that have been traced in Dutch waters so far.